gugarosa/evolutionary_ensembles/README.md

 # Creating Classifier Ensembles through Meta-heuristic Algorithms for Aerial Scene Classification

+Convolutional Neural Networks (CNN) have been being widely employed to solve the challenging remote sensing task of aerial scene classification.
+Nevertheless, it is not straightforward to find single CNN models that can solve all aerial scene classification tasks, allowing the development of a better alternative, which is to fuse CNN-based classifiers into an ensemble.
+However, an appropriate choice of the classifiers that will belong to the ensemble is a critical factor, as it is unfeasible to employ all the possible classifiers in the literature.
+Therefore, this work proposes a novel framework based on meta-heuristic optimization for creating optimized ensembles in the context of aerial scene classification.
+The experimental results were performed across nine meta-heuristic algorithms and three aerial scene literature datasets, being  compared in terms of effectiveness (accuracy), efficiency (execution time), and behavioral performance in different scenarios...

 *This repository holds all the necessary code to run the very-same experiments described in the paper "Creating Classifier Ensembles through Meta-heuristic Algorithms for Aerial Scene Classification".*

 ## References

 If you use our work to fulfill any of your needs, please cite us:
 ```
+@inproceedings{Ferreira2020:ICPR,
+ author    = {Álvaro R. Ferreira Jr and Gustavo H. de Rosa and João P. Papa and Gustavo Carneiro and Fabio A. Faria},
+ title     = {Creating Classifier Ensembles through Meta-heuristic Algorithms for Aerial Scene Classification},
+booktitle = {Intl.
+Conf. on Pattern Recognition (ICPR)},
+ year      = {2020},
+ pages     ={to appear}
+ }
 ```

 ## Structure